MerBudd/Techiee.py/README.md

 You can tweak settings like the safety settings, temperature, TopK etc. inside the [config.py](https://github.com/MerBudd/Techiee.py/blob/main/config.py) file.

-You can check out [setup.md](https://github.com/MerBudd/Techiee.py/blob/main/setup.md) for instructions to run it locally or with a hosting service (Render) and run it 24/7.
+You can check out [setup.md](https://github.com/MerBudd/Techiee.py/blob/main/setup.md) for instructions on how to run it locally or with a hosting service (Render) and run it 24/7.

+!!
+WARNING: Techiee.py's config is currently set to Gemini *1.5* Pro!
+The aPI access for 1.5 isn't available to the public yet!
+If you don't have API access to 1.5 Pro, use 1.0 Pro instead!

 ## Techiee's Features